No Bake Chocolate Lasagna Cake Dessert Recipe

 Getting the Cream Cheese Smooth

-If you end up with lumpy cream cheese no matter what, try warming the bowl slightly — put it over a pot of hot (not boiling) water for a minute, or set it in a warm oven for 30 seconds.
-The goal is fully softened cream cheese with no cold spots.
+If your cream cheese is lumpy even after you’ve tried everything, try slightly warming the bowl — place it over a pot with hot water (not boiling) for a minute, or place it in a warm oven for 30 seconds.
+The goal is to have cream cheese that is fully softened with no cold spots.
+The most common complaint about this dessert is the lumps in the cream cheese layer.
+The solution is simple: use fully softened cream cheese.

 Room Temperature Dishes